-The Authority projected approximately 383 new customer services and approximately 37 new hydrants for the 2019 Fiscal Year.
 When the Authority installs a water main for new customers along a particular street, it often includes stub services for properties that do not immediately hookup when the main is installed.
 This avoids the future disruption of roadways and reduces future costs when those properties eventually become customers.
-Working with the New York State and Suffolk County, the Authority connected approximately 113 new customers in Yaphank and Westhampton affected by PFOA and PFOS contamination of their private wells.
-It is anticipated that in future fiscal years the Authority will be hooking up approximately 600 more customers with similar contamination problems in the communities of Wainscott, East Quogue and Bohemia.
-For the 2019 Fiscal Year, the Authority's budget included an aggregate amount of \$7.6 million for new customer services.
+Working with the New York State, Suffolk County, and the Town of East Hampton and Southampton, the Authority has connected approximately 400 new customers in the Hamlets of Wainscot (East Hampton) and East Quogue (Southampton) affected by PFOA and PFOS contamination of their private wells.
+It is anticipated that in future fiscal years the Authority will be hooking up approximately 200 more customers with similar contamination problems within these communities, and possibly more in other areas with this issue.
+For the 2020 Fiscal Year, the Authority's budget includes an aggregate amount of \$9.9 million for new customer services.